SheikhSaad05/SheikhSaad05/README.md

+About Me
-- 👋 Hi, I’m @SheikhSaad05
+- 👋 Hi, I’m Muhammad Saad
-💼 Data Science | Data Engineering | Cloud Computing
+- 💼 Data Science | Machine Learning | AI
-🌎 Proficient in Python, Spark, AWS, SQL, React.js, Terraform
+- 🌎 Proficient in Python, PySparkm SQL,
 - 📫 How to reach me ...

 <!---